-The threatened Swan by Jan Asselijn
+The Threatened Swan by Jan Asselijn

-On the world famous painting The Threatened Swan by Jan Asselijn a swan is depicted protecting her eggs against a dog in the left lower corner.
-‘Raad Pensionaris’ is painted beneath the swan, referring to Johan de Witt statesman at that time.
-On one of the eggs the word ‘Holland’ is painted, referring to the county of Holland, and above the dog we can read ‘Enemy of the state’.
-These inscriptions were added to The threatened swan later and they give an allegoric meaning of Johan de Witt, protecting Holland against the state enemies.
-Enemies would be Willem III van Oranje who was deposed by De Witt as Governor of the Union.
-In all likelyhood somebody added these texts in later years, as Johan de Witt became statesman only after the death of Jan Assellijn in 1653.
+Jan Asselijn's world-famous painting The Threatened swan depicts a swan protecting her eggs from a dog.
+Below the swan is De Raad-Pensionaris, a reference to Johan de Witt.
+On one of the eggs is Holland, a reference to the Earldom of Holland, and above the dog is 'De Viand van de Staat'.
+These inscriptions, later added to The Threatened swan, give the scene an allegorical meaning of Johan de Witt protecting Holland from the enemies of the state.
+The enemy is possibly William III of Orange, who was deposed by De Witt as stadholder of the Union.
+In all likelihood someone else added the texts, since Johan de Witt did not become a stadholder until after the death of Jan Asselijn in 1653.

 The swan was also the family symbol of the De Witt family.
 Whether the interpretation of this masterpiece by Jan Asselijn is correct cannot be said with certainty; however, it remains a beautiful story.

 This beautiful painting, which rightly hangs in the Rijksmuseum's Gallery of Honour, can now adorn your wall, too.